 Jesus Christ tells about wars and rumors of wars.

-The Great Tribulation is a future, intense seven-year period in Christian prophecy, described as the worst time of suffering, war, famine, and natural disasters in history, occurring just before Jesus' second coming; it involves the rise of the Antichrist, intense persecution, and God's judgment, with believers generally expecting to be raptured (taken to heaven) before it begins, though some believe Christians will endure part or all of it.
+The Great Tribulation is a future, intense seven-year period in Christian prophecy, described as the worst time of suffering, war, famine, and natural disasters in history, occurring just before Jesus' second coming; it involves the rise of the Antichrist, intense persecution, and God's judgment, with believers generally expecting to be raptured (taken to heaven) before it begins, which is a lie!
+Christians will endure part or all of it.
 It's often called "Jacob's Trouble" and marks a time when God's wrath is poured out on the unbelieving world, culminating in Christ's return to establish His kingdom.
+The apostles of Jesus Christ were martyred and will have a rewarding rank in eternity.

 A 7-year period, often seen as two halves, with the Great Tribulation being the intense last 3.5 years.